Seeed-Studio/ModelAssistant/docs/deploy/grove/deploy.md

 - If you find any issues in these examples, or wish to submit an enhancement request, please use [GitHub Issue](https://github.com/Seeed-Studio/ModelAssistant).

-- For Synopsys GUN Toolchain related issues please refer to [Synopsys GUN Toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain).
+- For Synopsys GNU Toolchain related issues please refer to [Synopsys GNU Toolchain](https://github.com/foss-for-synopsys-dwc-arc-processors/toolchain).

 - For information about TensorFlow Lite Micro, please refer to [TFLite-Micro](https://github.com/tensorflow/tflite-micro).